-Students who need accommodations should contact the Disability Resource Center (468-3031) to schedule a confidential intake appointment with a DRC Counselor.
+Students who need academic accommodations should contact the Disability Resource Center (DRC) by phone at 707-468-3031, by email at email@example.com, or in-person in Room 4130 of the Library and Learning Resource Center to schedule a confidential intake appointment with a DRC Counselor.
 This includes students who:

 - have a verified medical disability

-- have been diagnosed as Deaf or Hard of Hearing, or are having trouble hearing in class
+- have been diagnosed as Deaf or hard of hearing, or are having difficulty hearing in class

 - have a temporary disability or illness

-- have a psychological diagnosis, like Depression, Bi-polar, or Anxiety Disorder
+- have a psychological diagnosis, such as depression, bi-polar, or anxiety disorder

-- have mobility or other problems that may require special arrangements
+- have mobility or other limitations that may require special arrangements

 - have other special circumstances that they would like to discuss in a confidential environment